 engaging lessons and are mentored in small teams to carry out an involved engineering project.

-OHP gives female-identifying admits to the College of Engineering and the Chemical Engineering major a chance to taste the Berkeley Engineering experience through activities like virtual campus tours, professor and student talks, and our pen pal program.
+OHP gives female and non-binary identifying admits to the College of Engineering and Chemical Engineering major a chance to taste the Berkeley Engineering experience through activities like campus tours, professor panels, and student presentations, day in the life of experience, and our pen pal program.

 SWE++ is a 10 week course that aims to provide introductory programming skills to 30 local middle girls.
 The first 9 weeks covers an interactive curriculum in Scratch and Python that our teachers and volunteers create and teach.
 The final week of the course is a full day of coding and engineer workshops called Tech Day.